Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 ## Assessment of Missingness and Imputation

 In the analysis of Interesting Aggregates, we identified the potential occurrence of Not Missing at Random (NMAR).
-Upon examination of the table, it became apparent that the entries for `"LPL"` and `"LDL"` account for the majority of missing data and both leagues are located at China.
+Upon examination of the table, it became apparent that the entries for `"LPL"` and `"LDL"` account for the majority of missing data, and both leagues are located in China.
 Consequently, we proceeded to group the data into two groups: one comprising leagues from China and the other consisting of leagues not from China.
-The bar chart below shows the result of grouping:
+The bar chart below shows the result of the grouping:

 <iframe src="assets/Missing_value_for_gold_at_10_and_15_min_and_heralds_vs_Region(China).html" width=800 height=600 frameBorder=0></iframe>

-The graph indicates a notable impact of leagues on the missing datas, which the majority of missing data are concentrated in China.
+The graph indicates a notable impact of leagues on the missing data, the majority of which is concentrated in China, and we want to run a permutation test to support this assumption.

 ### Permutation Test for missingness data
-We want to run a permutation test to suppport my assumption above

 #### Null Hypothesis ($H_0$​):

-The Data is Not Missing At Random, and the missing data are depended on the leagues.
+The Data is Not Missing At Random, and the missing data is dependent on whether leagues are in China.

 #### Alternative Hypothesis ($H_1$​):

-The Data is Missing At Random
+The Data is Missing At Random.

 #### Test Statistic:

 We use the Total Variation Distance (TVD) to see the difference between the missing rate of the leagues in China and leagues not in China.

 #### Significance Level:

 We choose a significance level of α=0.05.